 Unsweetened cereal and milk; yogurt, fresh fruit and nuts; whole-wheat toast and peanut butter are all examples of a healthy protein-rich snack for your school-age athlete.

-Let your athlete’s appetite lead the way.
-Take care not to fall into the trap of running through the drive-thru, hitting the convenience mart or snacking on too much processed foods.
-If so, your athlete may overshoot the balance of energy in: energy out.
+Instead, let your athlete’s appetite lead the way.
+Take care not to fall into the trap of running through the drive-thru, hitting the convenience mart or snacking on too many processed foods.

 How do you make sure your athlete is getting enough nutrition?